Virginia Arbery, Ph.D.

 B.A.
 Butler University; M.A.
 Politics and Literature, University of Dallas; Ph.D, Politics, University of Dallas

-She and her husband, Glenn, are the parents of eight children and nineteen grandchildren.
+She and her husband, Glenn, are the parents of eight children and twenty-four grandchildren.
 Life-long collaborators, they have completed research on a book exploring the intellectual fruits of the marriage of Caroline Gordon and Allen Tate.
 A co-recipient with Glenn of the Circe Institute’s Russell Kirk Padeia Prize (2010) for a lifetime achievement in the Humanities.